twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

 title: Dispositions / wrap-up codes
 ---

+## Overview

 Dispositions are useful for tracking the outcomes of various tasks.
 This feature allows you to provide a custom list of dispositions that agents may select before completing their task.
 Disposition selection may be optional or required, and dispositions may be global or queue-specific.
 You may also optionally enable a free-form notes field.
 Dispositions are available in Flex Insights under "Outcome", and notes are available under "Content".

-# flex-user-experience
+To capture additional data elements on this wrap-up form, you can configure a set of Text and Select attributes with labels and mappings to conversations attributes for reporting purposes.

+## Flex User Experience

 ![Dispositions demo](/img/features/dispositions/dispositions.gif)

 ![WrapUpForm](/img/features/dispositions/WrapUpForm.gif)

-# setup and dependencies
+## Setup and Dependencies

 Within your `ui_attributes` file, there are several settings for the `dispositions` feature: